RSSchermer/ember-multiselect-checkboxes/README.md

 ```

 This component can be used with an array of primitives as the options, an array of plain javascript objects as the
 options, or an array of Ember objects as the options.
-The following properties are available and should always be set:
+The following attributes should always be set:

 * `options`: a collection of Ember objects that can be selected.
 * `selection`: the subset of the options that is currently selected.
 The selection will automatically be updated when